6th Street Active Transportation Bridge

 The project team is currently working on these important project steps:

-- Engaging with stakeholder groups to provide updates
+- Engaging with stakeholder groups and businesses to provide updates

 - Completing/submitting permitting applications